lugu/qiloop/doc/NOTES.md

 There is a set of methods used for tracing (index ranging from 80 to 85):

-- 80 `isStatsEnabled() bool`: returns true if the statistics are enabled.
+- 80 `isStatsEnabled() bool`: returns true if statistics are enabled.

 - 81: `enableStats(bool) void`: enables statistics.